tanducmai/myportfolio/content/blog/security/cia-triad.md

 ### Confidentiality

-    ability of a system to ensure that an asset is viewed only by authorised entities.
+    ability of a system to ensure that the information asset is viewed only by authorised entities.

 Providing this assurance can be described using three major steps: